 2. Night attack practices with the predictor “40” most Impressively showed the superiority of the Air Force location equipment in night attacks.
 The exact position of the planes overhead could only be gauged by the[ir] recognition lights.

 Owing to too great an angle of elevation no results were obtainable by radar and it was therefore impossible to put up a defence.

 War Diary, Kriegsmarine Staff, Operations Division, 21 September 1943

-Normal night patrols were intended for the 22nd, 23rd and 24th, after which no further activity was detected before the end of the month although there was “one unexplained flight by two Ju 88s” from Bordeaux on the morning of the 26th.
+Normal night patrols were intended for the 22nd, 23rd and 24th, after which no further activity was confirmed before the end of the month although there was “one unexplained flight by two Ju 88s” from Bordeaux on the morning of the 26th.

 In an undated, handwritten note from the second half of the month a British analyst, noting the early Fw 200 operations and the switch to He 111s in July, went on: